Need to know more about landlord insurance?

 4* Defaqto rated landlord insurance

 As the UK's No. 1 student insurance provider and the only one recommended by NUS, we have the expertise required to ensure your student property is fully protected.
 That's why we offer up to 120 days unoccupied property cover for properties let to students, as well as up to £25,000 cover for malicious damage by tenants.

 Rental properties come in all shapes and sizes, so it’s important that you find an insurance policy that meets your specific needs.
-After all, if you’re looking to insure a buy-to-let property rented to residential tenants, your requirements will be very different to a landlord with a large commercial property portfolio.
+After all, if you’re looking to insure a buy-to-let property rented to residential tenants, your requirements will be very different to a landlord with a large property portfolio who needs commercial landlord insurance.
 Even some common rental types such as holiday homes or unoccupied properties can be considered non-standard, requiring specialist landlord insurance cover.
 So what types of properties can Endsleigh provide a landlord insurance quote for?

 Residential properties are rental properties that are let to residential tenants under a tenancy agreement.
 They are often houses, flats or maisonettes, and may be let to student or non-student tenants.